 And I had to add a little special something that only has meaning to me.
 I’ve done that in all of my grain sack projects.

 I had fun staging this piece with some of my architectural salvage pieces, including my latest addition.
-That gorgeous arched window that my friend gave me, my chippy door turned decor, and those barn roof tiles that will become our family room ceiling when our kitchen remodel is complete.
+That gorgeous arched window that my friend gave me, my chippy door turned decor, and those barn roof tiles that will became our family room ceiling for our kitchen remodel.

-As with most of my work, this Art Deco chest is now available in my shop (SOLD!)
+As with most of my work, this Art Deco chest is now available in my online shop.

 Pinning and sharing my work not only inspires others to do the same, but shows me some love. ♥ Thank you!